coltonbooth/CoreChainDB/docs/root/source/installation/network-setup/k8s-deployment-template/corechaindb-network-on-kubernetes.rst

 .. note::

   Currently, we only support a static set of participants in the network.
-  Once a BigchainDB network is started with a certain number of validators and a genesis file.
+  Once a corechaindb network is started with a certain number of validators and a genesis file.
 Users cannot add new validator nodes dynamically.
   You can track the progress of this funtionality on our `github repository <https://github.com/corechaindb/corechaindb/milestones>`_.